 - JustLabelIt.org is a coalition of groups supporting a petition, written by the Center for Food Safety, calling on the FDA to require labeling of GMO foods.

-- LabelGMOs.org is behind a California ballot initiative to require the labeling of GMOs.
+- LabelGMOs.org supports state-level ballot initiatives to require the labeling of GMOs.

 Here are some sources of additional information on GMOs in the food supply: